modulz/prototype-feedback/README.md

-# composer-prototype-feedback
+# Prototype feedback

-A place for feedback on the new Modulz prototype
+Thanks for trying the new prototype!

+To start a discussion or report a bug, [open an issue](https://github.com/modulz/prototype-feedback/issues/new)